Anthony-Fi/homellmcoder/docs/api.md

 **`run_command`**

 Executes a shell command.
 The output of this command is streamed live to the integrated terminal.
+The system automatically detects the user's shell environment (e.g., PowerShell, CMD, Bash) and adapts commands, particularly virtual environment activation scripts, for compatibility.

 ```json
 {